-If the item can no longer be repaired, the consumer can either ask for a refund or replacement of the item.
+If the item can no longer be repaired, the consumer can either ask for a refund or a replacement of the item.
 The DTI also refers to this as the 3Rs (Repair, Replace, and Refund).
-Remember that as a consumer, you have the option for Refund or Replace; the seller must not dictate this to you.
+Remember that one of your consumer rights in the Philippines is the option for Refund or Replace; the seller must not dictate this to you.

 However, take note that this implied warranty does not apply to second-hand items, unless the seller gives you an express warranty.
 That's why it is advisable to ask for a warranty when buying pre-loved items.